I know you’re going to love this post because, well, Christmas is EXPENSIVE!

 1. Write a letter to Santa

-You could even have your kids use a Santa letter template which only allows for two gift requests.
+You could even have your kids use a letter to Santa template PDF which only allows for two gift requests.

 2. Watch a Christmas movie